 Get up early for the best chance of seeing deer, red squirrels and wild boar.
 Explore the forests and lakes for crested tits, hawfinches, a variety of woodpeckers, birds of prey, egrets and wildfowl.
 Or simply chill in the gite’s grounds – garden birds and regular sightings include black redstarts, stonechats, spotted flychatchers, marsh tits, three varieties of owl, middle-spotted and lesser-spotted woodpeckers, white and grey wagtails, and bats and coypu are resident too.

-Other birdwatching sites within easy reach include:
+Other birdwatching and natural history sites within easy reach include:

 Lakes in the Mayenne department (for example, Etang de Beaucoudray and Etang de Neuvillette) are good sites for ruddy duck (one of the last places in France to see them), a variety of wildfowl, herons, little and great egrets, and waders.